ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 How to run the benchmark :
 -----------------------------------------------------------------------------------------------------------------------------------------------

-  * Prepare and start a new SPARQL database.
+  * Prepare and start a new RDF repository.

     - Use rule-set : RDFS
     - Enable context indexing if available